efriman/snp2fasta/README.md

 `snp2fasta input_table.txt --flank 5 --fasta reference_genome.fa --outname test`

 By default, character "-" is treated as deletion.
-Can be changed with `--ignore_char` By default, both ends of ref and alt are trimmed for insertions so that the length does not exceed 2*flank.
+Can be changed with `--ignore_char`

+By default, both ends of ref and alt are trimmed for insertions so that the length does not exceed 2*flank.
 Can be unset with `--no_trim`

+Combinations of SNPs within the flanking distance can be generated using `--combinations k` where `k` is the maximum number of combinations allowed.
+This will flank around the center of all nearby SNPs and generate all combinations in a separate file.

 ## Example inputs and output
 input_table.bed